Aero Fighters 2: Gameplay

 The game is played with two buttons, with the A button firing projectiles from the plane and the B button launching a special bomb attack which uses a bomb from a limited stock of bombs.
 Power projectiles can be obtained by destroying buildings and armored enemy planes.
-There are two types of Power projectiles: "P" Power projectiles, that increase the plane's firepower by one level, and "F" Power projectiles, that increase the plane's firepower to the maximum level instantly.
+There are two types of Power projectiles: "P" Power projectiles, which increase the plane's firepower by one level, and "F" Power projectiles, which increase the plane's firepower to the maximum level instantly.
 The maximum level only lasts for a limited number of shots.
 When certain ground enemies and buildings are destroyed, money bonuses appear which give a set number of points based on how fast the player destroys them and how quickly they collected the bonus.
-When the player reaches the end of the stage, the player has to face a boss ship.
+When the player reaches the end of the stage, they must face a boss ship.
 There are ten levels.
 Once those levels are beaten, there is a character-specific ending.
 The game then loops with palette changes, but after the looped stages are beaten, the game truly ends.